nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 | Match Method | Implementation Details
 | :--- | ---
 | **Facebook deferred deep linking API** | We've built a custom integration with Facebook where if a user originates from an app invite or advertisement, we connect with Facebook's API to know with 100% certainty if the install originated from this source.
 You'll need to authenticate with Facebook on the Branch dash if you want to support this.
 | **Android Google Play referrer** | Google Play supports passing a referrer through the install process that we listen for.
 It's notoriously unreliable and currently unsupported when redirecting from Chrome.
 However, we'll use it when available.
+Enabling this method is covered in the [SDK Integration Guide]({{base.url}}/getting-started/sdk-integration-guide/guide/android/#configure-manifest).
 | **iOS 9 Safari cookie passthrough** | We built a custom technique into our latest iOS SDK that will guarantee 100% accuracy on iOS 9 when you include SafariServices.framework in your app.
+This method is enabled by default when you complete the [SDK Integration Guide]({{base.url}}/getting-started/sdk-integration-guide).

 ## Methods without 100% matching accuracy